 Here’s an Example

-What happens if you want to buy 150 shares of Apple for $130 but there are only 50 shares that people are willing to sell for that price and the next available price people are willing to sell is $131?
+What happens if you want to buy 150 shares of Apple for $130, but there are only 50 shares that people are willing to sell at that price, and the next available price people are ready to sell at is $131?
 This is where the market maker comes into play.

 Market makers make markets by providing the remaining 100 shares to the buyer as long as the buyer is willing to pay more for the spread.
 This enables instantaneous, continuous trading.
 Since no one is willing to sell for less than $131, market makers could sell their Apple shares for $130.99 until someone is willing to sell for $130.99, etc. Market makers won’t just take undue amounts of risk to complete your trades.
 They may also trade against you.

 Now let’s say you sell your 100 shares.
-There is no trader on the other side trying to buy them at the price you offered.
+No trader on the other side is trying to buy them at the price you offered.
 The market maker buys them.
-The market maker then buys a put option so they profit if the price of their Apple shares declines.
-If the put becomes in the money, then the market maker is incentivized to execute the option giving them 100 more shares to sell.
-They can now sell 100 shares onto the open market while still retaining their original 100 shares.
+The market maker then buys a put option, so they profit if the cost of their Apple shares declines.
+If the put becomes in the money, the market maker is incentivized to execute the option giving them 100 more shares to sell.
+They can now sell 100 shares onto the open market while retaining their original 100 shares.
 If the share price goes up, the market maker makes money; if the share price goes down, the market maker makes money.

-You can see how deeply integrated and necessary market makers have become in TradFi.
-They are privy to much more information than retail traders because of this order book structure.
-If a company like Robinhood states that they offer feeless trading, that is not entirely true because they sell your trades to a market maker who then profits off this spread.
+You can see how deeply integrated, and necessary market makers have become in TradFi.
+Because of this order book structure, they are privy to much more information than retail traders.
+If a company like Robinhood states that they offer feeless trading, that is only partially true because they sell your trades to a market maker who then profits off this spread.
 The reflexive relationship between market makers and the market causes unnatural price action as derivatives have an outsized effect on the underlying asset’s price.

 Cue Liquidity Pools